-Here are a few of the habits that, when you make them part of your daily routine, will make all the difference.
+Here are a few of the habits, that when you make them part of your daily routine, will make all the difference.
 Check them out.
 I recommend you start with just one.
 Make it yours and do it every single day.

 What are your morning habits that set you up for success for the day?
 Try one of these:

-Take care of the hard stuff first.
+Take care of the difficult things first.

 - Think about what conversations you need to have with someone before a situation gets worse.

 - Get in the habit of taking care of issues as they arise.